kosamson/RaavaApp/README.md

     <img src="images/raavaStartup.jpg">
 </p>

 Now you can perform any of Raava's utilities on your own server and modify it if you wish.
 If you want to shut down Raava before turning off your computer, use the `+shutdown` command.
-Repeat the steps under the **Starting Raava** section to restart Raava again.
+Repeat the steps under the **Section 3: Starting Raava** section to restart Raava again.

 <a name="commands"/>